 OKANOGAN COUNTY THERAPEUTIC COURTS

-Okanogan County Adult Felony Drug Court is a 24 month, four-phase program for adults who have been charged with one or more non-violent drug offenses and who are having difficulty staying clean and sober.
-It is a collaborative effort between the Superior Court Judge, Prosecuting Attorney's Office, Public Defenders Office, Okanogan County Sheriff’s Office, Okanogan Behavioral HealthCare, Community Supervision Officer and Treatment Program.
+Okanogan County Adult Felony Drug Court is an 24 month, four-phase program and DUI Court is a 12 month, three-phase program for adults who have been charged with one or more non-violent drug or DUI offenses and who are having difficulty staying clean and sober.
+It is a collaborative effort between the Superior Court Judge, District Court Judge Prosecuting Attorney's Office, Public Defenders Office, Okanogan County Sheriff’s Office, Okanogan Behavioral HealthCare, Community Supervision Officer and Treatment Program.
 By working together, they seek to provide a variety of programs and consistent supervision geared toward supporting and helping the participant maintain a crime and drug-free life.

-The Drug Court Judge along with the Drug Court Team make the decisions regarding participation in the Drug Court Program.
-In addition to the Judge the Drug Court Team consists of the following members:
+The Therapeutic Court Teams make the decisions regarding participation in the program.
+In addition to the Judges the Therapeutic Court Teams consist of the following members: